solana-nft-programs/rental-ui/README.md

 # Cardinal Rental UI

-This repository hosts the UI inteface that powers **https://rent.cardinal.so** for renting NFTs on Solana.
+This repository hosts the UI inteface that powers **https://rent.cardinal.so** for renting NFTs on Solana blockchain.

 Use this repo to view the code behind the rental-ui and see examples of how to use the SDK.